tbyoung4/Baseball_Exploration_Projects/README.md

 Description of uploads

-Baseball_1: glm model looking at playoff teams vs popualtion of baseball team utiliing no packages in R
+Baseball_1: glm model looking at playoff teams vs popualtion of baseball team utilizing no packages in R